 1. OOH Application Contractor: BESIX Watpac Application Title: E.g. 'Smith St service relocation works'.
-Demobilisation of Piling Equipment, Delivery of Excavation Equipment Application Number: E.g. 1, 2, 3, etc. PV&C-OOHW-004 Application Date: Original submission date (resubmission date in parentheses if applicable).
-18/10/2024 Relevant Planning Approval: SSD-9835 (Mod 7)
+Delivery of Plant and Equipment for Piling Works Application Number: E.g. 1, 2, 3, etc. PV&C-OOHW-003 Application Date: Original submission date (resubmission date in parentheses if applicable).
+02/10/2024 Relevant Planning Approval: SSD-9835 (Mod 7)

 2. Proposed OOH Work Details Work methodologies.
 List of plant/equipment to be used (worst case scenario).
 Location Map (and/or Environmental Control Map) attached as Appendix 1) Traffic Management Plan and/or Traffic Control Plan if applicable as Appendix 2.
-Proposed Activities: Detailed activity descriptions are as follows: Demobilisation of plant and equipment associated with PV&C pilling works Delivery of plant and equipment associated with PV&C bulk excavation Pilling rig to be 'walked' from inside PV&C constructed to the southern entrance at driver avenue, then loaded onto a semi-trailer.
-Refer to Traffic Guidance Scheme in Appendix 2 for further detail.
-Dozer will be brought in on a semi-trailer, unloaded and 'walked', into the southern entrance to PV&C construction sit from Driver Avenue.
-Refer to Traffic Guidance Scheme in Appendix 2 for further detail.
+Proposed Activities: Detailed activity descriptions are as follows: Delivery of plant and equipment associated with PV&C piling works.
+Piling rig will be brought in on a semi-trailer, unloaded and 'walked' into the southern entrance to PV&C construction site from Driver Avenue.
+Refer Traffic Guidance Scheme Appendix 2 for further detail.
 Location map in Appendix 1 outlines location of works and nearest sensitive receivers.
 Timing of works: Including proposed dates/times works are planned to be undertaken outside standard hours.
-Works listed in this OOWH are to be conducted from 1:00am-5:00am for two instances only in the weeks from Monday 11 th November - Friday 15 th November and Monday 18 th November - Friday 22 nd November.
-Traffic Control to be established at midnight as per BESIX Watpac approved CTMP Worst-case number of consecutive occasions affecting the same receiver: Refer to Section Error!
-Reference source not found. for definition of 'occasion'.
+Works listed in this OOHW are to be conducted from 1.00am - 5.00am for one instance only in the week from Monday 21st October to Friday 25th October 2024.
+Traffic Control to be established at midnight as per BESIX Watpac approved CTMP.
+Worst-case number of consecutive occasions affecting the same receiver: Refer to Section Error!
+Reference source not found. for d efinition of 'occasion'.
 One Justification: Demonstrate how the proposed OOH work has been scheduled in accordance with the OOH work period prioritisation list.
 Program acceleration is generally not accepted as a justification.
-Background: SSD-9835 condition C5(a) permits OOHW in the following instances: (a) If the delivery of oversized plant or structures has been determined by the police or other public authorities to require special arrangements to transport along public roads; Justification: • City of Sydney does not allow vehicles over 12.5m in length to drive within the Sydney CBD between 8am and 6pm (road rule REG300-3).
+Background: SSD-9835 condition C5(a) permits OOHW in the following instances: (a) If the delivery of oversized plant or structures has been determined by the police or other public authorities to require special arrangements to transport along public roads; Justification: City of Sydney does not allow vehicles over 12.5m in length to drive within the Sydney CBD between 8am and 6pm (road rule REG300-3).
+Proposed times is to ensure safety of construction workers and members of the public to minimise people and plant interaction.